To create a new account go to Toolbar icon in the Account Tree Window. The New Account dialog will be opened.→ or click the

 Note that Yahoo will provide price quotes for many mutual funds including Fidelity, T.Rowe Price and Vanguard, and that the quoted prices at Yahoo should be identical to those that may be found at the source sites.

-If you choose Yahoo Europe or Europe, you should append the market code for the security, such as PA for Paris, BE for Berlin, etc. Example: 12150.PA (a Peugeot security in the Paris market).
-Table A.4, “Yahoo Codes for Exchanges and Markets” below lists codes for various European markets.
+If you are outside the US and use one of the different Yahoo sources or multiple sources containing Yahoo, you should append the market code for the security such as PA for Paris, BE for Berlin, etc. Example: 12150.PA (a Peugeot security in the Paris market).
+Table A.4, “Yahoo Codes for Exchanges and Markets” below lists suffixes for various markets around the world.

 Pseudo-symbols for TIAA-CREF funds are listed in table Table A.5, “Pseudo-symbols that can be used for TIAA-CREF quotes”.